artsy/artsy.github.io/_posts/2016-01-13-OSS-Expectations.markdown

 Looking back at the last year, here's been some highlights:

-* Working in the open is a great way to raise the profiles of your team, and the individuals on it.
-This opens extra potential for personal growth.
-* It can make it easier to hire, because you can "[show](https://github.com/artsy/mobile/)", not "[tell](https://www.artsy.net/article/artsy-jobs-mobile-engineer)" with respect to your team culture.
+#### Personal

+* It's gratifying to give back to communities who help you get things done.
+* It's so much easier to talk about [technical challenges](https://github.com/artsy/eigen/issues/586), and [achievements](/blog/2015/12/15/Automating-Testflight-Deploys/) when you can let people explore; before, the code review, and after.
+* The code you write does not become unavailable to you when you leave the company.
+Carry your best ideas between jobs.

+#### Company-wide

-* It can be structured in a way so that contributions within your team reflect how working in the OSS community is.
+* You can structure in a way so that contributions within your team reflect how working in the OSS community is.
 Lowering the barrier of entry for your team to contribute back to their dependencies.
 There is little cultural differences between being a high-level contributor to CocoaPods and working in the Artsy mobile team.
-* It's so much easier to talk about [technical challenges](https://github.com/artsy/eigen/issues/586), and [achievements](/blog/2015/12/15/Automating-Testflight-Deploys/) when you can let people explore; before, the code review, and after.
-* No-one codes in a vacuum, being able to reference code to third parties can make it much easier to work with others.
+* Working in the open is a great way to raise the profiles of your team, and the individuals on it.
+This opens extra potential for personal growth for individuals.
+Not just professional.
+* It can make it easier to hire, because you can "[show](https://github.com/artsy/mobile/)", not "[tell](https://www.artsy.net/article/artsy-jobs-mobile-engineer)" the positives in your team culture.
+* You open the doors to potential contributors.
+Those contributors could eventually become hires.

 This is still pretty new, there's a lot to explore in the space.
 The mobile team at Artsy is always happy to talk with people interested in doing it themselves.
 Send us an email at [mobile@artsy.net](mailto:mobile@artsy.net), tweet to [@ArtsyOpenSource](https://twitter.com/ArtsyOpenSource) or DM me [@orta](https://twitter.com/orta).